jundalisay/sp/content/en/material/fallacies/age-universe.md

 The Cosmic Microwave Background (CMB) is the radiation from galaxies that are beyond our observable universe.
 These come from their material heat, and not from the heat of a 'Big Bang'.

 This means that those very distant galaxies are not ancient, but rather just very distant.
+This is why Jamwes Webb saw large galaxies at the farthest distances that it could detect.

 All of these point to the substance called the **aetherspace** which binds the cosmic web and creating the expansion of space.
 This aetherspace is called Gravity A by Bob Lazar, as opposed to Gravity B.

 This aetherspace facilitates both large-scale phenomena as well as quantum effects, unifying Classical and Quantum Mechanics.